aragon/docs/src/court/README.md

 - `[SUBMITTER_N]`: addresses submitting each piece of evidence; this list should match the evidence list length
 - `-c` flag: optional to declare that the evidence submission period should be immediately closed.
 Otherwise, you will need to manually close it afterwards.
 - `[FROM]`: address owning the Arbitrable instance being called; this address must be the one you used to deploy the Arbitrable instance before
-- `[NETWORK]`: name of the Aragon Protocol instance you are using: `staging`, `rinkeby`, or `ropsten`
+- `[NETWORK]`: name of the Aragon Court instance you are using: `staging`, `rinkeby`, or `ropsten`

 This command will output the ID of the dispute you've just created.

-A few things to bear in mind is that, even though the `[METADATA]` and `[EVIDENCE_N]` arguments could be any arbitrary information, in order to use the Protocol Dashboard to rule disputes, these should follow a specific structure.
+A few things to bear in mind is that, even though the `[METADATA]` and `[EVIDENCE_N]` arguments could be any arbitrary information, in order to use the Court Dashboard to rule disputes, these should follow a specific structure.
-Currently, the Protocol Dashboard supports reading these pieces of information from files hosted in IPFS.
+Currently, the Court Dashboard supports reading these pieces of information from files hosted in IPFS.
 Thus, it expects the following formats:
 - `[METADATA]`: `'{ "metadata": "[METADATA_CID]/metadata.json", "description": "Some dispute description" }'`
 - `[EVIDENCE_N]`: `ipfs:[EVIDENCE_N_CID]`